 - Provide contact information such as an email address on the machines so customers can report any issues.

-- If applicable, rotate products by "sell by" dates so that the oldest product sells first.
+- If applicable, rotate products by sell-by dates so that the oldest inventory sells first.

-- Analyze sales and regularly consult with the business/property owners on which types of products are most desirable to customers.
+- Analyze sales and regularly consult with the business or property owners on which types of products are most desirable to customers.
 Stock the machines accordingly.

-- Maintain good relations with the contact person at the machine locations, as he/she might be on the receiving end of complaints or demands for refunds.
+- Maintain good relations with the contact person at the machine locations, as they might be on the receiving end of complaints or demands for refunds.

-Providing top notch customer service is one of the best ways to increase sales and improve your business reputation, which is essential if you hope to expand your business by soliciting new locations to place equipment.
+Providing top-notch customer service is one of the best ways to increase sales and improve your business reputation, which is essential if you hope to expand your business by soliciting new locations for equipment.

-A vending machine business has few barriers to entry — you don't need a lot of startup capital or a degree or diploma.
-Mostly what you need is what every startup business requires — hard work and a desire to succeed.
+A vending machine business has few barriers to entry.
+What you need most is what every startup business requires: hard work and a desire to succeed.

-Keep in mind that like most small businesses you are not likely to get rich from running a vending machine business.
-As with most small business owners, being your own boss and calling the shots makes starting a vending business rewarding in itself.
-And vending machines have the potential to generate steady income even in uncertain economic times.
+Keep in mind that, like most small businesses, you are not likely to get rich from running a vending machine business.
+But being your own boss and calling the shots are rewarding in themselves.
+And if you get enough locations going, vending machines can generate a steady income for you.